vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =key1: dc7674d358

 *** =instructions1
-Get films released in  in 1990 or released in 2000 that were longer than two hours.
+Get the title and release year of all films released in 1990 or released in 2000 that were longer than two hours.
 *** =solution1
 ```{sql}
 SELECT title, release_year